teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 ## Executable file

 The executable file is where you want to describe what the HTCondor have to do when you runs it.
-For example, my *sub_MC.sh* :
+For the example, my *sub_MC.sh* file :

 ```
 #!/bin/bash